 LPDDR4 devices shall monitor device temperature and update MR4 according to tTSI.
-Upon assertion of CKE (Low to High transition), the device temperature status bits shall be no older than tTSI.
-MR4 will be updated even when device is in Self Refresh state with CKE HIGH.
+Upon exiting self-refresh or power-down, the device temperature status bits shall be no older than tTSI.

 When using the temperature sensor, the actual device case temperature may be higher than the TOPER specification that applies for the standard or elevated temperature ranges.
 For example, TCASE may be above 85°C when MR4[2:0] equals 'b011.
-LPDDR4 devices shall allow for 2°C temperature margin between the point at which the device updates the MR4 value and the point at which the controller reconfigures the system accordingly.
+LPDDR4 devices shall allow for 2°C temperature margin between the point at which the device updates the MR4 value and the point at which the controller re-configures the system accordingly.
 In the case of tight thermal coupling of the memory device to external hot spots, the maximum device temperature might be higher than what is indicated by MR4.